gardenmwm/kibana/README.md

 # Kibana

+### This is for a read only version of kibana that does not let users save or load dashboards

 __NOTE__: You have reached the Kibana 3 repository.
 Kibana 3 is a completely new version of Kibana written entirely in HTML and Javascript.
 You can find the Kibana 2 repository at [https://github.com/rashidkpc/Kibana](https://github.com/rashidkpc/Kibana)